collective/Products.cron4plone/README.txt

     In the Plone site setup, go to the cron4plone configuration.
 This form can be used to enter cron-like jobs.

-    The cron tuple should have 4 elements: minute, hour, day_of_month and month.
-Each element can also be a tuple as is shown in the example.
+    The cron job should have 5 elements: minute, hour, day_of_month, month and command expression.
+For the command python and tal expression can be used.

     definition: m h dom m command